ArghyaChatterjee/List-of-Sensor-Interface-with-Nvidia-Jetson/USB Camera/Logitech C9xx & C3xx/README.md

 ```
 sudo apt-get install v4l-utils
 ```
 Now, copy the camera_info directory from ~/catkin_ws/src/usb-cam & paste to ~/.ros directory at your 'Home' directory.
-You can see by default a 'head_camera.yaml' file (camera calibration file) inside camera_info folder.
+You can see by default a 'head_camera.yaml' file (camera calibration file) inside camera_info directory for logitech C930e opening at 640x480 resolution.
 This is needed when using usb_cam package.
+In actual case, you have to manually calibrate your camera to generate this file (which is brand & resolution specific).
 ## Note:
+The camera brands used here are Logitech C310 & C930e.
 'Calibration file' is camera brand as well as resolution specific.
-The calibration files for different camera brand & resolution has been included inside 'usb_cam' package of this repo.
+The calibration files for 2 camera brands & corresponding resolution has been included inside 'usb_cam' package of this repo.
 You can just rename one of the files to 'head_camera.yaml' & paste it inside ~/.ros/camera_info directory.
-## Configuring webcam on Ubuntu 18.04:
+## Configuring USB-Webcam on Ubuntu 18.04:
 After installing these two, we can connect the webcam to the PC to check whether it is properly detected by our PC.
 Open a Terminal and execute the dmesg command to check the kernel logs.
 ```
 dmesg